Dodge: 1981–1990

 The Daytona originally used the 2.2 L Chrysler K engine in normally aspirated (93 hp) or turbocharged (142 hp) form.
 The 100 hp 2.5 L K engine was added for 1986.
 In 1985, the 2.2 L Turbo I engine's horsepower was increased to 146 hp.
-The 1984 Daytona was available in three trim lines: standard, Turbo and Turbo Z. Total production was 49,347.
+The 1984 Daytona was available in three trim lines: standard, Turbo, and Turbo Z. Total production was 49,347.
 The Daytona Turbo was on Car and Driver magazine's 10Best list for 1984.
 Both the Daytona and Chrysler Laser were available with the Chrysler electronic voice alert system through 1987.
 A performance-oriented "Shelby" version of the Daytona was introduced in 1987.
 For 1987, the Daytona was restyled externally and featured pop-up headlights.
 New in 1987 was a Shelby Z trim level with an available Chrysler developed Turbo II (174 hp – 200 lbft) intercooled version of the 2.2 L Chrysler K engine, as well as a heavy-duty A555 transaxle with Getrag gears.
 The Shelby Z also featured numerous suspension upgrades, including a larger diameter front sway bar and disc brakes on all four wheels.
 This version was sold in Europe under the name Chrysler GS Turbo II.
 A more luxury-oriented Pacifica trim line was also added to replace the Chrysler Laser, which was dropped in mid-year 1986.
-Among the optional equipment included a leather interior, eight-way power enthusiast driver's seat (with mechanical thigh and lumbar controls), digital instrument cluster, and a 12-button trip computer (with instant fuel ratings as well as trip averages and estimated travel times).
+Among the optional equipment included a leather interior, an eight-way power enthusiast driver's seat (with mechanical thigh and lumbar controls), a digital instrument cluster, and a 12-button trip computer (with instant fuel ratings as well as trip averages and estimated travel times).

 The Dodge Dynasty is related to the Chrysler New Yorker as both car lines were built on the Chrysler C platform in Belvidere, Illinois.
 Dynasty trim levels included base and LE.
 Additionally, a "Brougham" package was offered on 1992–93 LE models that added a padded "landau" vinyl roof.
 When the new front-wheel-drive Chrysler Corporation C-body cars (Dynasty and New Yorker) debuted for the 1988 model year, they were the first mass-produced cars in the world to have a fully multiplexed, fiber-optic wiring buss connecting all electronic accessories and controllers.
 The new electronically controlled four-speed automatic transmission, known as the Ultradrive or A604 (List of Chrysler transmissions), debuted in 1989, and became the sole transmission for V6 models through the 1993 final production year of the Dynasty.
 The vast majority of Dynasties sold to private customers had V6 engines; four-cylinder models mostly went to the fleet market.